Randy Arozarena Player Props: Rays vs. Twins

-On Tuesday, Randy Arozarena (.200 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Louie Varland.
+On Wednesday, Randy Arozarena (batting .194 in his past 10 games) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
 First pitch is at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Twins.

 Randy Arozarena Game Info & Props vs. the Twins